abstractmachines/abstractmachines.github.io/_posts/2023-1-6-raspberry-pi-3-tutorial.md

 ---

 ## Motivation
 This is a tutorial to get the Raspberry Pi (`rpi`) beginner up and running with the device using Linux.
+This tutorial is for people who are generally familiar with Linux development, but not rpi development (yet!)

 More tutorials will follow on this blog.

+A lot of this tutorial is similar to (and taken from) this tutorial [https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#4-boot-ubuntu-server), but I've added more details where rpi beginners could get stuck, and less details about how to ssh into a computer (basic Linux skills).

 ## Tutorial Overview
 > This tutorial focuses on a Raspberry Pi 3.
 We will install Raspian, Ubuntu.
 We will do so interfacing with a Fedora Linux laptop.